Kingston station (Ontario): Station facilities

-Short-term and long-term parking is available on the east side of the station.
-The cost is $2.50 per hour for short-term parking, $9.00 for a 24-hour period and $75.00 for a monthly pass.
-A taxi stand is located on the north side of the station.
+Short-term parking is available on the west side of the station.
+Long-term parking is available on the east side of the station.
+An Indigo parking machine is situated on the southeast corner of the station, near Track #1.
+Passengers are also able to pay for parking with the Indigo App, with several signs with QR codes located in the station and on the platform.

-The Via station is also served by Kingston Transit.
-Public transportation throughout the day and evening is available to the Kingston Bus Terminal, Kingston Centre, Cataraqui Town Centre, King's Crossing, Queen's University, St. Lawrence College, and downtown Kingston, either directly from the station or very close by, on routes 4, 7, 16, and 18.
+The Via station is also served by Kingston Public Transit.
+Busses 16 and 18 make frequent stops at or nearby the train station.

 History

 CN's Montréal-Toronto mainline, opened October 27, 1856 as the Grand Trunk Railway, was built in three sections: Montréal built a subdivision westward to Brockville, Toronto built eastward to Oshawa, and Kingston built both east and west to bridge the gap.
 A "Grand Trunk village" of buildings around the 1855 two-storey stone Outer Station (810 Montreal Street) served as a regional base of operations during the initial construction and operation of the line, even though this location was awkwardly a 3 mi stagecoach ride north from downtown Kingston at the time.

 The current station opened west of Kingston's then-city limits in 1974, replacing CN's historic Grand Trunk station buildings in the city's north end.
 Relocating the station allowed CN to shift mainline track further north, eliminating a long curve to the south.
 Only the wall clock was retained from the former CN Outer Station, which is now abandoned and in ruins.
 The current 1974 mainline station has no notable historic or architectural value.